Adding Short Form Audio Posts to MŌN

 In designing the three homepages, our primary goal was that the user should be able to clearly identify and differentiate the kind of content they are engaging with.
 To accomplish this, we designed each type of content to have its own unique card style and metadata presentation, while using similar content display structures to help the app feel cohesive.

-Rooms remain largely the same as they are in the original design- large, dark, a sense of privacy, lots of information.
+Rooms remain the same as they are in the original design- large, dark, a sense of privacy, lots of information.

 Memos maintain some of the key elements of rooms, but are smaller, more colorful, and focus on the user over the content.